 - very strong topical corticosteroids

-- additional support on using your treatments correctly - including demonstrations from nurse specialists
+- additional support on using your treatments correctly – such as demonstrations from nurse specialists

 - psychological support

 Alitretinoin, sold under the brand name Toctino, is a medication for severe, long-term hand eczema that has not responded to other treatments.
 Treatment with alitretinoin must be supervised by a dermatologist and can only be used by people 18 years of age or over.

 Alitretinoin is a type of medication called a retinoid.
 Retinoids reduce levels of irritation and itchiness associated with eczema.
 It comes as a capsule that most people are recommended to take once a day for 12-24 weeks.